servicecatalog/oscm-helm/README.md

 ### Getting Started

 To start working with OSCM, please see the [Getting Started](https://github.com/servicecatalog/development/wiki/Getting-Started) guide.

+*Note: To log in to the OSCM portal use the external IP and Port.
+Use `kubectl get svc --all-namespaces`.

 If you use the sample [wordpress service](https://github.com/servicecatalog/oscm-helm/blob/master/oscm-demo-helm/oscm-service/TechnicalServicesHelmWordPress.xml), you can define meaningful configuration for it: